ymcui/MacBERT/README_EN.md

 More resources by HFL: https://github.com/ymcui/HFL-Anthology

 ## News
+**[Mar 28, 2023] We open-sourced Chinese LLaMA&Alpaca LLMs, which can be quickly deployed on PC.
+Check: https://github.com/ymcui/Chinese-LLaMA-Alpaca**

-**[Mar 30, 2022] We release a new pre-trained model called PERT, check https://github.com/ymcui/PERT**
+[Mar 30, 2022] We release a new pre-trained model called PERT, check https://github.com/ymcui/PERT

 [Dec 17, 2021] We release a model pruning toolkit - TextPruner, check https://github.com/airaria/TextPruner